alfonsoperez/alfonsoperez.github.io/_posts/2015-07-16-testing-with-slim-framework-modifying-request-body.markdown

 categories: php development
 ---

-I while ago I was setting up a test environment on a PHP project that was using [Slim Framework](http://www.slimframework.com/) and found that had to do some digging in order to find a couple of features.
+I while ago I was setting up a test environment on a [PHP project](https://github.com/alfonsoperez/easy-php-forms) that used [Slim Framework](http://www.slimframework.com/) and found that had to do some digging in order to find a couple of features.

 In particular, I wanted to be able to modify the request body on a mocked Slim environment, the docs were't of help so I though I would share this.